hkwonx12/bankingapp/journals/Matt_Bowes.md

 # 4-26-23
 - Finished with the savings components but ran into serious mechanical/error issues, eventually resolved and then moved on to make CreateAccountPage.

+# 4-27-23
+- Finished the CreateAccountPage and helped with some issues regarding account history.
+Then worked on formatting user.